Asset-based financing raises Canadian living standards

-- Information – providing timely information to members to alert them of changes that may directly impact their businesses.
+- Business-relevant Information – providing timely information to members to alert them of changes that may directly impact their businesses.

 There is an Executive Committee composed of the Chairman, the Vice-Chairmen, the Secretary-Treasurer with one or more members at large plus the President.
 The Executive Committee is appointed by the Board.